dovgarmr/garmr-archlinux/README.md

 + external backup and format (coming soon)

 ## Check List
-+ One USB-C or USB Flash Drive, at least 2GB for flashing iso.
++ One USB-C or USB Thumb Drive, at least 2GB for flashing iso.
 + One External HDD (Hard Disk Drive), External SSD (Solid-State Drive) or Flash Drive for backup.
 These suggestions have longer life compare to Internal HDD or SSD.

 ## Priceless Warning - A Friendly Reminder